Mr Keat Ooi Orthopaedic Spine Surgeon

 a spinal surgery robotic system with a picture of the robotic arm on a display monitor

-Spinal surgery is a complex surgical procedure that demands precision and accuracy to achieve optimal results for patients.
-In recent years, the use of robotic surgery has emerged as a promising technology for spinal procedures, offering many potential benefits over traditional surgical techniques.
+Spinal surgery is a complex procedure that demands precision and accuracy to achieve optimal patient results.
+In recent years, robotic surgery has emerged as a promising technology for spinal procedures, offering many potential benefits over traditional surgical techniques.

-In this article, we will explore how robotic devices are used in spinal surgery and we will answer some of your commonly asked questions.
+This article will explore how robotic devices are used in spinal surgery and answer some of your commonly asked questions.

 Robotic Spine Surgery in a Snap Shot